hyperledger/fabric-sdk-node/docs/tutorials/channel-events.md

 let event_monitor = new Promise((resolve, reject) => {
 	let handle = setTimeout(() => {
-		channelEventHub.unregisterTxEvent(tx_id);
+		// do the housekeeping when there is a problem channelEventHub.unregisterTxEvent(tx_id);
 		console.log('Timeout - Failed to receive the transaction event');
 		reject(new Error('Timed out waiting for block event'));